 Unlike several communities, where the woman's consent is taken for granted, Dongria Kondhs give highest priority to the willingness of a bride.
 The groom, Lodo Sikakka, has been accepted by his bride-to-be, Telidi.

-Here, Telidi is accompanied by female members, with brass pitchers on their heads to collect water from a perennial mountain spring.
+Telidi is accompanied by female community members (image below) with brass pitchers on their heads to collect water from a perennial mountain spring.
 Rice is cooked with these waters, and then offered by the bride to Dharani Penu (the Earth Goddess).

 The young friends of the bride dance all the way to the Lakhpadar, the village of the groom, eagerly watched on by other villagers.